 – What’s the most distracting thing about working from home?

-– What’s the funniest Facebook joke you’ve read about the Covid virus?
+– What’s the funniest Facebook joke you’ve read about the COVID virus?

-Meet the field where it is: Laughter at the beginning of a call can be a powerful as it instantly creates community.
+Meet the field where it is: Laughter at the beginning of a call can be as powerful as it instantly creates community.
 Perhaps everyone can share their fears around their lack of toilet paper!
-But of course, if someone’s family member is dealing with the Covid virus, then humor might not be the most appropriate response.
+But of course, if someone’s family member is dealing with the COVID virus, then humor might not be the most appropriate response.
 So, slowing down at the start of calls will help you to meet your team where they are.
 Perhaps there’s a moment of reverence or shared angst before you move into the agenda.
 Meet your team where they are first and then you can shift the emotional field.